 The nominal date of expiry for the 2019-2021 Enterprise Agreement was 01 July 2021.
+Negotiations for a new Enterprise Agreement were delayed due to interim leadership considerations.
+Negotiations are expected to commence in the new financial year.

 Workplace Health and Safety Performance